buaaqt/Deep-Graph-Learning-Systems/papers/survey_analysis.md

-# Survey & Performance Analysis for GNN Computing
+# Survey & Performance Analysis About Deep Learning On Graph